Key takeaways

 The effect of the job market on the economy

-With inflation in retreat, the job market continues to draw the attention of the Federal Reserve as it recalibrates monetary policy to include interest rate cuts for the first time since 2020.
+The market continues to draw the attention of the Federal Reserve as it considers further interest rate cuts.

 Economy maintains momentum